tomohiro-dev/recordable/README.md

 ```

 ## Credit
-Big thanks to Jonathan, who is a my language exchange mate living in Austria. \
+Big thanks to Jonathan(Non-developer), who is a my language exchange mate living in Austria. \
 Studying with English and Japanese.
 We make this app together. \
 And thanks to multinational friends.